kriegerlab/website/index.md

 {% capture text %}

-We study how tumours are organised and evolve during treatment, and develop interpretable machine-learning methods to connect molecular, spatial, and morphological information with clinical outcomes.
+We develop interpretable machine-learning methods to predict molecular states from tissue images and understand which morphological features drive these predictions.
+We apply these and other computational approaches to study tumour heterogeneity, evolution, and treatment response in patient samples, and how they relate to clinical outcomes.

 {%
   include button.html